ircdocs/modern-irc/_includes/ctcp-appendix.md

 ### DCC

       Type:    Extended Query
-      Params:  DCC <type> [varies]
+      Params:  DCC <type> <argument> <address> <port>

 DCC (Direct Client-to-Client) is used to setup and control connections that go directly between clients, bypassing the IRC server.
 This is typically used for features that require a large amount of traffic between clients or simply wish to bypass the server itself such as file transfer, direct chat, and voice messages.

-Properly implementing the various DCC types requires a document all of its own, and are not described here.
+Properly implementing the various DCC types requires a document all of its own, and are not described here. <!--Check the [`DCC`](/dcc.html) document for more information on how to use DCC.-->

 `DCC` is widely implemented.
-Clients SHOULD implement this CTCP message.
+Clients MAY implement this CTCP message.

 ### FINGER